 In addition to this classic triad, most patients also have iron deficiency anemia which may or may not be symptomatic depending on its severity 2-4.

-Acaeruloplasminaemia is an autosomal recessive disorder caused by a mutation in the CP gene on the long arm of chromosome 3 resulting in the production of dysfunctional caeruloplasmin 5,6.
-Caeruloplasmin normally has a role in oxidising ferrous iron into its ferric form, allowing it to be loaded onto transferrin after being released by ferroportin 5,6.
-In patients with acaeruloplasminaemia, dysfunctional caeruloplasmin results in dysfunctional transport of iron out of cells around the body, causing iron accumulation and subsequent damage within those cells and tissues 5,6.
+Aceruloplasminemia is an autosomal recessive disorder caused by a mutation in the CP gene on the long arm of chromosome 3 resulting in the production of dysfunctional ceruloplasmin 5,6.
+Ceruloplasmin normally has a role in oxidising ferrous iron into its ferric form, allowing it to be loaded onto transferrin after being released by ferroportin 5,6.
+In patients with aceruloplasminemia, dysfunctional ceruloplasmin results in dysfunctional transport of iron out of cells around the body, causing iron accumulation and subsequent damage within those cells and tissues 5,6.

 This iron accumulation typically occurs in three locations 5,6: